Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/1 Forest/Part 1.md

 Elena exits, visibly shaken.
 Viktor gives her a concerned look as she leaves the room.

-**ARSE A**: (Excitedly) “So, Olga, while you were being abducted, did you see any unusual lights or perhaps, a UFO?”
+**ARSE A**: (Excitedly) “So, Anya, while you were being abducted, did you see any unusual lights or perhaps, a UFO?”

 **Anya**: (Maintaining a stern expression) “No UFOs.
 Just a light when I woke up - and some quartz nearby.”